-For his contribution to the Stuart Collection, Two Running Violet V Forms (his first permanent installation in California) Irwin was drawn to the eucalyptus groves east of the Mandeville Center and adjacent to the Faculty Club.
-The contradiction inherent in this manmade forest appealed to him; the geometric regularity of the grid of trees is balanced by the infinite variety of light and detail which the natural setting nevertheless provides.
+For his contribution to the Stuart Collection, Two Running Violet V Forms (his first significant installation in California) Irwin was drawn to the eucalyptus groves so characteristic of the campus.
+The contradiction inherent in this manmade forest appealed to him; the geometric regularity of the grid of trees is balanced by the infinite variety of light and detail that the natural setting nevertheless provides.
 Irwin installed two fencelike structures in V-forms amidst the trees.
-The "fences" are blue-violet, plastic-coated, small gauge chain-link fencing supported by stainless steel poles which average twenty-five feet in height.
+The "fences" are blue-violet, plastic-coated, small gauge chain-link fencing supported by stainless steel poles that average twenty-five feet in height.
 The structure maintains a constant elevation as the hillside terrain drops gently beneath it.
-Purple flowering iceplant, echoing but not matching the color of the chain link, is planted under the fence.
+A sprinkling of purple flowering ice plant, echoing but not matching the color of the chain link, is planted under the fence.

 At no point is the fence an obstacle; rather it acts as a screen reflecting the changes in light throughout the day and the year, the moment and the season.
-Its gentle introduction of industrialized geometry recalls the unnatural grid which organized the grove, and suggests a fantastic or uncanny intrusion into the forest.
+Its gentle introduction of industrialized geometry recalls the unnatural grid that organized the grove, and suggests a sensual intrusion into the forest.
 For people who walk the grove's various paths, Irwin's sculpture provides an ever-changing perceptual experience - sometimes dramatic, and sometimes so modest it seems to disappear.

 The UCSD students have many legends about this sculpture.
 Some are even told as truth at freshman orientations or to gullible librarians willing to put them in print:

 - The winter before the sculpture was constructed was very stormy and windy.
 When the students came back after spring break to see the sculpture, they thought it was put up to keep the trees from falling down.